Spicy Thai Green Curry Soup with Lentils

 • Green curry paste.
 This brand is my favorite, I use the entire 4 ounces and love the flavor.
 You can get it at most International Grocery stores, well-stocked stores and online.

 • Lentils.
 Brown or green lentils are my favorite.
-If you can find French green lentils then I highly recommend those as they keep their shape while cooking.
+If you can find French green lentils then I highly recommend those as they keep their shape while cooking and find that French green lentils taste better, but either will work.

 • Low-Sodium vegetable broth